lowercraft/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD student of History and Cultures of Asian and African Countries at the Institute of Asian Studies, Charles University (Prague), where I previously graduated with honours in Tibetan Studies (2018).
 My work focuses on the role of contemporary Tibetan popular and folk music within the broader framework of socio-cultural life.
 Above all, I am interested in the lyrics – the innovation of poetic tools and language in relation to the identity discourse.
-From the theoretical standpoint, my research hinge on the concepts of *authenticity* and *place-making*.
-Thus, in my dissertation I explore the **traces of orality in Tibetan rap lyrics**.
+From the theoretical standpoint, my research hinges on the concepts of *authenticity* and *place-making*.
+Thus, in my dissertation, I explore the **traces of orality in Tibetan rap lyrics**.
 Besides, as a follow-up research stemming from my MA thesis, I also investigate the corpus of **Tibetan craniological manuals** which had originally brought my attention to the use of digital tools in humanities.

 {{< spoiler text="Read more" >}}
-Since 2018, I have worked for the Oriental Institute of the Czech Academy of Sciences as an editor-in-chief of an online [Tibetan-English-Czech dictionary](https://linguatools.info/tibendicts/) (currently in *beta*) and a cataloguist of Tibetan manuscripts, xylographs, and newspapers.
+Since 2018, I have worked for the Oriental Institute of the Czech Academy of Sciences as an editor-in-chief of an online [Tibetan-English-Czech dictionary](https://linguatools.info/tibendicts/) (currently in *beta*) and a cataloguer of Tibetan manuscripts, xylographs, and newspapers.
 Furthermore, as a librarian and junior research assistant, I have been responsible for the Tibetan collection at my *alma mater* since 2016.
-I am also one of the founding members and current president of the Czech Association of Orientalists *[Orientalistic Express](http://orientalistickyexpres.cz)* which aims to support cross-disciplinary cooperation, research popularisation and provides fact-checking on demand.
-Receiving a scholarship from the Anglo-Czech Educational Fund in 2019 enabled me to become a Recognised Student at the University of Oxford where I was focused on advancing my skills in research design and qualitative methodology.
-Earlier the same year, I partook a CEEPUS internship at the Wiener Universität where I attended lectures on TEI principles and XML encoding.
-My research was repeatedly supported by the Charles University, including funding of two field research trips to Mustang (Nepal) and Dharamsala (India).
+I am also one of the founding members and current president of the Czech Association of Orientalists *[Orientalistic Express](http://orientalistickyexpres.cz)*, which aims to support cross-disciplinary cooperation, research popularisation and provides fact-checking on demand.
+Receiving a scholarship from the Anglo-Czech Educational Fund in 2019 enabled me to become a Recognised Student at the University of Oxford, where I was focused on advancing my skills in research design and qualitative methodology.
+Earlier the same year, I participated in a CEEPUS internship at the Wiener Universität, where I attended lectures on TEI principles and XML encoding.
+My research was repeatedly supported by Charles University, including funding for two field research trips to Mustang (Nepal) and Dharamsala (India).

-In 2019, I have co-authored an open access e-monograph called *[Chapters from life of Tibetans](https://karolinum.cz/knihy/jandacek-chapters-from-life-of-tibetans-22475)* (in English) and published several articles (in Czech) throughout the years.
-My participation in international conferences included e.g. the 17th Annual Conference of the European Association for the Study of Religions (Tartu) or the 19th colloquium Orientalia Antiqua Nova (Pilsen).
+In 2019, I co-authored an open-access e-book called *[Chapters from life of Tibetans](https://karolinum.cz/knihy/jandacek-chapters-from-life-of-tibetans-22475)* (in English) and published several articles (in Czech) throughout the years.
+My participation in international conferences included, e.g. the 17th Annual Conference of the European Association for the Study of Religions (Tartu) or the 19th colloquium Orientalia Antiqua Nova (Pilsen).
 In 2019, I organised a student conference for PhD students of Asian studies from all Czech universities.
 Throughout the years, I gave multiple public lectures on various Tibet-related topics, namely at the One World Festival or as part of the TGSS at the Faculty of Oriental Studies in Oxford.
 {{< /spoiler >}}